mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-12-18-color-picker.md

 ---
-title: "Mastering Paper by FiftyThree: Picking and Sharing Colors"
+title: "Mastering Paper for iOS: picking and sharing colors"
-last_modified_at: 2017-12-13T16:15:22-05:00
+last_modified_at: 2018-11-06T12:04:37-05:00
-excerpt: "A color picker has finally been added to Paper!
+excerpt: "A color picker has been added to Paper!
 Learn what the new tool does and how to use it."
 categories: [mastering-paper]
 tags: [Paper by 53, color theory, tutorial, iPad]
 image: